How to Renew Your Wedding Vows

 Feel free to dress up.
-If you're the bride, you could even wear your original wedding gown if you're comfortable with it (and it still fits).
+If you're the bride, you could even wear your original wedding gown if you're comfortable with it.
 Or choose another dress—a pretty cocktail dress, formal evening gown or a nice suit, depending on your taste and the formality and style of the celebration.
-Skip the veil, but wear a hat or flowers in your hair if you'd like.
+Skip the veil if you want, but wear a hat or flowers in your hair if you'd like.
 Carry flowers or pin a corsage.

 If you're the groom, you might wear your original tuxedo or suit (or uniform if you're in the military), updated with a new tie or vest.
 Or choose a new ensemble for this celebration.
 Wear a gift of jewelry your wife has given you—cuff links, a watch—and a boutonniere in your lapel.